lisaxeverest/15.S60_2025/5_linear_programming/assignment/hw5.md

 Due: January 28, 2025, 11.59p.m.

-Please submit a Jupyter notebook with file name `[Name]_15.S60_HW5.ipynb`.
+Please submit a Jupyter notebook with file name `[Name]_15.S60_HW5.ipynb` or an Excel file.
 If you want, you can use the provided template file to get you started.

 (This homework was adapted from the 2022 offering of this class.)